danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 Occasionally, quick thinking is required of software engineers, such as when resolving a production outage or a bug that's blocking some a feature from functioning correctly.
 However, if companies qualify candidates primarily based on this ability, it gives the impression that the company regularly faces these emergencies, which might not be the intended message.
 Furthermore, if a company does frequently experience production emergencies, hiring the fastest coder may not address the root cause of these issues.

-TODO: Trip down memory lane: Story about deployment causing critical functionality to be broken, and this was in the days before containerized deployments, and CI/CD systems, and easy rollbacks so the bug had to be investigated and resolved within hours.
+***Trip down memory lane...***

+I recall one scenario earlier in my career where a deployment caused a critical feature to malfunction shortly after release.
+This incident occurred before the widespread adoption of containerized deployments and automated CI/CD pipelines, which simplify rollbacks and mitigate such risks.
+The team had to quickly diagnose and resolve the issue to restore functionality promptly.
+Since then, modern practices in deployment and continuous integration have significantly enhanced the ability to manage such challenges.

 ### Lack of Empathy